Six Young Friends. One Watchful Neighbour. Two Days Alone. What Could Possibly Go Wrong?

 Honest, moving and human, Rockadoon Shore is a novel about friendship and youth, about missed opportunities and lost love, and about the realities of growing up and growing old in modern-day Ireland.
 Highly energetic and tensely humorous, it heralds a new and exciting voice in contemporary Irish fiction.

 Rory Gleeson was born in Dublin in 1989.
-He has a BA in Psychology from Trinity College Dublin and an MA in Creative Writing from UEA.
-He lives in Toronto.
+He graduated with a BA in Psychology from Trinity College Dublin, and went on to earn degrees from Oxford, the University of Manchester, and UEA.

 Rockadoon Shore is terrific.
 It's full of surprises and sharp writing, great belts of dialogue, and a gang of characters who manage to be likeable and unlikeable, clever and thick, loud and vulnerable, entertaining and very, very real — Roddy Doyle